 - 1 + ½ cup mashed ripe banana (~3 large ripe bananas)

 - 1 flax egg (1 tablespoon ground flaxseed + 3 tablespoon water)

 - 2 teaspoon baking powder

 - 1 teaspoon ground cinnamon

 - ½ cup chocolate chips

 - Preheat the oven to 350 degrees F. Line a muffin tin with parchment muffin/cupcake liners.

-- Create the flax egg by combining 1 tbsp ground flaxseed + 3 tbsp water.
+- Create the flax egg by combining 1 tablespoon ground flaxseed + 3 tablespoon water.
 Set aside for 15 minutes to thicken.